I got a link to this film in a review of the movie Lazarus Project (2008), which was said to have similarities.

 Negative karma follows the society that must devote enormous resources to keep Teddy in an isolated psycho-clinic.

-In conclusion, accepting its sin would lead society to true collaboration with Teddy and restore his own identity.
+In conclusion, accepting its sin would lead society to collaborate with Teddy and restore his own identity.
 Denial of the guilt only prolongs the game between them.

 * Teddy had been very busy serving society at the best of his abilities – he had a stressful job.
-The society knew about the mental problems of Teddy’s wife but did not provide the necessary assistance.
+Society knew about the mental problems of Teddy’s wife but did not provide the necessary assistance.